To view this year’s submitted abstracts, please view our abstract search site below. You can search by presentation type, abstract number, topic, etc.

-Due to time restrictions, presenters are limited to only one oral presentation in the contributed sessions.
-There is no limit, however, to the number of organized symposia in which presenters may participate.
-A presenter may participate in one or more symposia and also in one contributed session.
-You may submit multiple abstracts for contributed sessions, but only one will be chosen for an oral presentation.
-Other accepted abstracts may be assigned to one of the poster sessions.
+Presenters are limited to one oral presentation in the contributed sessions, one invited symposium presentation and one poster presentation.
+Meaning, each person may only give one presentation per presentation type.
+You may submit multiple abstracts for contributed sessions and poster presentation but only one will be chosen for each presentation type.
 Authors who wish to be considered for a Student Award must be a current SWS member.

 + Review Process

 Abstracts will be evaluated on the basis of originality, significance, relevance to wetlands, and scientific/technical merit.
-A select number of abstracts will be accepted for oral platform presentations based on their scientific merit and relation to topics addressed in the scientific program.
-Submissions on the covered session topics are encouraged.
+Each abstract will be reviewed by the Abstract Review Subcommittee based on the primary topic selected during the submission process.

-All presenters are required to register and are responsible for their own event registration, travel fare, and hotel accommodations.
-Registration may be completed only by the applicable deadlines.
+All presenters are required to register and are responsible for their own meeting registration, travel fare and hotel accommodations.
+Registration must be completed by the applicable deadlines.

-If you are seeking travel assistance, visit the SWS awards page for opportunities.
+If you are seeking travel assistance, visit the Society Awards page for opportunities.

 + A/V Requirements

-All oral presentation rooms will contain a podium and microphone, PC laptop, and a projector with a VGA connection.
-Should you require any additional items for your presentation, please make arrangements with SWS headquarters.
+All oral presentation rooms will contain a podium, microphone, PC laptop, and a projector with a VGA connection.

 - All illustrations and lettering should be prepared beforehand.
 The poster display is not to be solely the typed manuscript pinned to the poster board.